-2.For pH and turbidity, the discharger shall use the field meter readings obtained from each discharge location per day of discharge to determine if there has been an exceedance of the NALs.
+III.G.2.
+For pH and turbidity, the discharger shall use the field meter readings obtained from each discharge location per day of discharge to determine if there has been an exceedance of the numeric action levels.

-3.Whenever analytical results indicate that the discharge is below the lower NAL for pH, above the upper NAL for pH, exceeds the turbidity NAL, or exceeds an applicable TMDL-related NAL or NEL, dischargers shall determine the source(s) of the pollutant and immediately implement corrective actions to:
+III.G.3.
+Whenever analytical results indicate that the discharge is below the lower pH value, above the upper pH value, exceeds the turbidity value, or exceeds an applicable TMDL-related numeric action level or numeric effluent limitation, dischargers shall determine the source(s) of the pollutant and immediately implement corrective actions to:

-Meet BATAcheivable (BAT) and BCT (BCT) requirements;
+Meet Best Available Technology Economically Achievable and Best Conventional Pollutant Control Technology requirements in 40 Code of Federal Regulations §§ 450.21 through 450.23; and,

 Reduce or prevent pollutants in stormwater and authorized non-stormwater discharges from causing further exceedances.

-4.Dischargers shall iterate corrective actions until the discharge is in compliance with the applicable NAL(s).
+III.G.4.
+Dischargers shall iterate corrective actions until the discharge is in compliance with the applicable numeric action level(s).

-5.The source evaluation shall be kept with the SWPPP and specifically address what corrective actions were taken or will be taken and provide a schedule for their completion.
+III.G.5.
+The source evaluation shall be kept with the SWPPP and specifically address what corrective actions were taken or will be taken and provide a schedule for their completion.

 Reporting Requirements